-NHS England has been carrying out a project to improve some areas of the way the Friends and Family Test works across the country, with a view to publishing refreshed FFT Guidance by April 2019.
+NHS England has been carrying out a project to improve some areas of the way the Friends and Family Test works across the country, with a view to publishing refreshed FFT Guidance over the next few months.

 Outline proposals for the work were initially given the green light by Chief Executive Simon Stevens and supported by the Department of Health.

 The ambition is to ensure the FFT can be a more effective tool in gathering patient feedback that helps to drive local improvements in healthcare services.

 It is almost four years since the two-year rollout of the FFT across NHS-funded services was completed.
 Since then patients have consistently been contributing about 1.2 million pieces of feedback every month, demonstrating the appetite of members of the public to tell staff what they are doing well and where improvements can be made, particularly where they give comments on their experience in addition to their rating.

 There have been more than 60 million pieces of patient feedback from the Friends and Family Test.
 On average, nine out of ten people say they would recommend the service they used to their friends and family.